 Article

-How to Stop a Puppy from Biting All the Time
+How to Stop Your Puppy from Biting and Nipping All the Time

 If you are a new puppy parent (or planning to add a pup to your family soon), get ready for the golden days of cuddles, naps, and daily cuteness overload!
 Amid all this excitement, though, puppy teething can be a not-so-fun adventure.

-Pups naturally explore their surroundings with their mouths, and as they try to ease teething discomfort, they often bite and chew any nearby items they can get their mouths on—even your fingers!
-If you’re wondering how to stop a puppy from biting so much, we have some advice for you.
+Pups naturally explore their surroundings with their mouths, and as they try to ease teething discomfort, they often bite, nip, and chew any nearby items they can get their mouths on—even your fingers!
+If you’re wondering how to stop a puppy from biting and nipping so much, we have some advice for you.

 Start Training Early

-If you want to get a puppy to stop biting, it’s important to start puppy training as soon as possible!
+When trying to stop puppy nipping or biting, it’s important to start puppy training as soon as possible!
 Try out these training tips to help improve your furry friend’s chewing tendencies:

 Use Verbal Reactions